-- Inclusion of sustainability vision, decision making and values at the highest level for Flinders University Strategic Agenda (owned by Council and SET, from 2025). - Climate Positive 1.5C Science-Based Targets (scope 1 and 2), -25% by 2030 from reputable nature-based Australian offsets, engage our operations and supply change chain to address indirect emissions (owned by Council and SET, by 2030). - Maintain Sustainability Committee with senior-level executive, student and staff membership and representation from all Colleges, with open and ongoing invitation to Aboriginal and Torres Strait Islander representation (owned by Corporate Services, through 2030).
+- Inclusion of sustainability vision, decision making and values at the highest level for Flinders University Strategic Agenda (owned by Council and SET, from 2025). - Climate Positive 1.5C Science-Based Targets (scope 1 and 2), -25% by 2030 with credible offset scheme, engage our operations and supply change chain to address indirect emissions (owned by Council and SET, by 2030). - Maintain Sustainability Committee with senior-level executive, student and staff membership and representation from all Colleges, with open and ongoing invitation to Aboriginal and Torres Strait Islander representation (owned by Corporate Services, through 2030).